RedisTimeSeries/RedisTimeSeries/docs/docs/configuration.md

 ### RETENTION_POLICY

-Maximum age for samples compared to last event time (in milliseconds) per key, this configuration will set the default retention for newly created keys that do not have a an override.
+Maximum age for samples compared to last event time (in milliseconds) per key.
+This configuration will set the default retention for newly created keys that do not have a an override.

 The value `0` means no expiration.

-If both `COMPACTION_POLICY` and `RETENTION_POLICY` are specified, the expiration of newly created compactions is according to the retention time set in `COMPACTION_POLICY`.
+When both `COMPACTION_POLICY` and `RETENTION_POLICY` are specified, the retention of newly created compactions is according to the retention time set in `COMPACTION_POLICY`.

 #### Default